telegrambotji/Mr-Perfect/README.md

 ## Features

 - ✅ Supports Double Databases (Auto-Switch When Primary DB Is Running Low.)
-- 🔍 Fast and efficient file searching with pagination
+- 🔍 Fast And Efficient File Searching With Pagination
 - 📂 Saves And Retrieves Files.
 - 🚀 Optimized For Performance And Low Resource Usage
 - 🛡️ 3 Verification Method